 I was convinced that the iPad wasn’t great for business use.
 I thought it was primarily a consumption advice.
-Use it for browsing, viewing, watching tv and short social media updates, but claim you’re doing any real work and you’re bullshitting me.
+That was back in the day when I first picked one up.
+I thought I could use it for browsing, viewing, watching tv and short social media updates, but anyone who claims they’re doing any real work on their iPad would have got a “you’re bullshitting me” reaction.

-So when I got mine a few months ago, the first temptation was to find a keyboard, or keyboard case, that I could snap onto it and turn it into a mini-workstation.
+So when I got my first one a few years ago, the first temptation was to find a keyboard, or keyboard case, that I could snap onto it and turn it into a mini-workstation.

 But that kind of defeated the object.
 If I wanted a laptop, I could have bought a laptop.

 [UPDATE: I now firmly believe in carrying a light bluetooth keyboard around with me.
 It turns both the iPad and the iPhone into real workstations.
 They are all much of a muchness.
 Take your pick from this selection.]

 Now, years later, I’ve finally turned it into a real productivity tool, which means it has a work-related function, which means I can claim it as a business expense, safe in the knowledge that I’m not diddling the tax-man.
 Which means more money for beer.

 So here’s how I use my iPad as a business productivity tool, so I can work legitimately from the coffee shop whilst lounging around like an insouciant, floppy-haired European playboy.

 iThoughtsHD (link goes to iTunes) is a mind-mapping tool.

 Every project I do begins with a mind-map.
 There is no better substitute for a hearty brain-dump than spilling your mind-matter all over your screen and then dragging it, visually, into some semblance of order.